Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure: Appendix A. Effective inter-layer -orbital spin-exchange interaction

 \section{Appendix A. Effective inter-layer $3d_{x^2-y^2}$-orbital spin-exchange interaction}

-In the bilayer system, the two layers interact with each other through the hopping of $3d_{z^2}$ orbitals inter-mediated by the O-$2p$ orbitals in the intercalated LaO layer.
-In the strong coupling limit, an effective antiferromagnetic (AFM) spin-exchange $J_{\perp}$ between the two $3d_{z^2}$ electrons is generated \cite{ZhangGM2023DMRG,WuWei2023charge}.
+In the two orbital bilayer system, the $3d_{z^2}$ orbitals in the two NiO$_2$ layers couple via the hybridization with the O-2p orbitals in the intercalated LaO layer.
+In the strong coupling limit, an effective nearest-neighbor antiferromagnetic (AFM) spin exchange $J_{\perp}$ between the two $3d_{z^2}$ electrons is generated {~\cite{ZhangGM2023DMRG,Yi_Feng2023}}.
 For simplicity, we can focus on a pair of nearest-neighbor sites, $1$ and $2$, lying at the two layers.
-The spin Hamiltonian of the four spins in the two orbitals, $3d_{x^2-y^2}$ and $3d_{z^2}$, at the two sites $i=1,2$ is given by,
+The interacting spin Hamiltonian of the four spins in the two orbitals, $3d_{x^2-y^2}$ and $3d_{z^2}$, at the two sites $i=1,2$ is given by,

-with the Hund's coupling $J_H$ and interlayer spin exchange $J_{\perp}$.
-In the following, we will obtain an effective interlayer spin-exchange between two nearest-neighbor $3d_{z^2-y^2}$ orbitals at the two layers from $\hat{H}_{12}$.
+with the on-site Hund's coupling $J_H$ and interlayer spin exchange $J_{\perp}$.
+In the following, we will obtain an effective interlayer spin-exchange interaction between the two nearest-neighbor $3d_{z^2-y^2}$ orbitals at the two layers from $\hat{H}_{12}$.

-In the spin-coherent state path integral, we treat $\bm{S}_{z^2,1}$ and $\bm{S}_{z^2,2}$ as the basic field variables and integrate out them to obtain an effective spin interaction between the two spins of $3d_{x^2-y^2}$ orbitals.
+In the spin-coherent state path integral\cite{auerbach1998}, we treat $\bm{S}_{z^2,1}$ and $\bm{S}_{z^2,2}$ as the basic field variables and integrate out them to obtain an effective spin interaction between the two $3d_{x^2-y^2}$ orbitals.
 The partition function of the spin system Eq.~(\ref{eqA:spinH12}) is given by \cite{auerbach1998},